Commitment to Privacy

 Online security and privacy are of the utmost importance to the Histiocytosis Association.
 Therefore, we work with our online system service provider, Blackbaud®, to ensure that our online data collection process is safe and secure.
 To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, we have put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 When you create an online account through our website, your information is processed by our website and its forms, which are hosted by Blackbaud, and linked to our database, also hosted by Blackbaud.
-In addition to direct information collected, we employ the use of third party services, such as Google Analytics, to track website usage and visits.
+In addition to direct information collected, we employ the use of third party services, such as Google Analytics* and Google Signals to track website usage and visits.
 This information may include location, device type, page visitation information, and any demographic information you have made available to tracking services.

 This includes the use of Blackbaud Merchant Services to process your payment information for any donations made at www.histio.org.
 Purchases of eStore items are processed through BigCommerce and BrainTree Payments, a division of PayPal.